Ovadia Yosef: Return to Israel

 Back in Israel, Yosef began studying at midrash "Bnei Zion", then headed by Rabbi Tzvi Pesach Frank.
 He also served on the rabbinical court in Petah Tikva.
-His boldness as a posek was already revealed in his first term as a dayan when, at the age of 30, he wrote a Halachic ruling favoring Yibbum over Halitza, which contradicted a religious ruling made by the Chief Rabbinate of Israel a year earlier, which had forbidden Yibbum.
+In his first term as a dayan (rabbinic judge), at age 30, he wrote a Halachic ruling favoring Yibbum over Halitza, which contradicted a religious ruling made by the Chief Rabbinate of Israel a year earlier, which had forbidden Yibbum.

-In 1951–1952 (תשי"ב by the Jewish calendar), he published his first halakha sefer, Hazon Ovadia on the laws of Passover.
-The book won much praise, and received the approval of the two Chief Rabbis of Israel at the time, Ben-Zion Meir Hai Uziel and Yitzhak HaLevi Herzog.
-Two years later he founded 'Or HaTorah' Yeshiva for gifted Sephardic Yeshiva students.
-This Yeshiva (which did not remain open for long) was the first of many which he established, later with the help of his sons, in order to facilitate Torah education for Sephardic Jews, in order to provide leadership for the community in future generations.
-In 1953-4 (תשי"ד) and 1955-6 (תשט"ז), he published the first two volumes of his major work Yabia Omer, which also received much praise.
+In 1951–1952 (תשי"ב by the Jewish calendar), he published his first halakha sefer, Hazon Ovadia, on the laws of Passover.
+The book won much praise and received the approval of the two Chief Rabbis of Israel at the time, Ben-Zion Meir Hai Uziel and Yitzhak HaLevi Herzog.
+Two years later he founded Or HaTorah Yeshiva for gifted Sephardic Yeshiva students.
+This Yeshiva (which was not open long) was the first of many he established, later with the help of his sons, to facilitate Torah education for Sephardic Jews, in order to provide leadership for the community in future generations.
+In 1953–54 (תשי"ד) and 1955–56 (תשט"ז), he published the first two volumes of his major work, Yabia Omer, which also received much praise.

 Between 1958 and 1965, Yosef served as a dayan in the Jerusalem district Beth Din.
-He was then appointed to the Supreme Rabbinical Court of Appeals in Jerusalem, eventually becoming the Chief Sephardic Rabbi of Tel Aviv in 1968, a position which he held until his election as Chief Sephardic Rabbi of Israel in 1973.
+He was then appointed to the Supreme Rabbinical Court of Appeals in Jerusalem, becoming the Chief Sephardic Rabbi of Tel Aviv in 1968, a position he held until his election as Chief Sephardic Rabbi of Israel in 1972.

 Rishon LeZion

-In 1973, Yosef was elected Sephardic Chief Rabbi of Israel by a majority vote of 81 to 68, replacing Yitzhak Nissim.
+In 1972, Yosef was elected Sephardic Chief Rabbi of Israel by a majority vote of 81 to 68, replacing Yitzhak Nissim.
 His candidacy was criticised by some, as he was competing against an incumbent Chief Rabbi for the first time in the history of that office.
-The election process was characterised by tension and political controversy because of the Psak Din of the Brother and Sister and due to the tense relations between Yosef and Nissim.
-In the same election, Rabbi Shlomo Goren was chosen as the Ashkenazi Chief Rabbi of Israel, the relationship with whom would prove to be difficult.
-The Council of the Chief Rabbinate was controlled by Goren, and for some time thereafter Yosef decided that there would be no point in attending its sessions.
+The election process was characterised by tension and political controversy because of the Psak Din of the Brother and Sister and the tense relations between Yosef and Nissim.
+In the same election, Rabbi Shlomo Goren was chosen as the Ashkenazi Chief Rabbi of Israel, with whom Yosef's relationship proved difficult.
+The Council of the Chief Rabbinate was controlled by Goren, and for some time thereafter Yosef felt there was no point in attending its sessions.